elugens/hello-javascript/docs/general-javascript-questions/data-types/array-methods.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The lastIndexOf array method returns the last index at which a given element can be found in the array, or -1 if it is not present.
 It accepts two arguments include the searchElement and fromIndex.</div><br />
   <div><strong>Technical Response:</strong> The lastIndexOf() method returns the last index at which a given element can be found in the array, or -1 if it is not present.
 The array is searched backwards, starting at fromIndex.
 The lastIndexOf method has two arguments.
 The searchElement is the element to be in the array.
-The second argument is the optional fromIndex which searchs from the specified index.<br /><br />
+The second argument is the optional fromIndex which searches from the specified index.<br /><br />
   </div>
   </div>
 </details>